 13. First call close

-Like in first call resolution, the first call close (FCC) determines the number of sales transactions done in each customer’s first call.
+Like in the first call resolution, the first call close (FCC) determines the number of sales transactions done in each customer’s first call.
 FCC applies to both new and existing customers contacted through lead generation.

 Closing a sales transaction at first call may be difficult.
 However, each successful first call indicates the efficiency and good performance of an outbound team.

 Since most outbound teams have a specific quota to reach, each call done by their agents is also measured.
 Calls per agent indicate the number of calls and engagements done by an agent.

 Calls per agent also measure their efficiency, whether they entertain or ignore customers or excuse themselves as away or idle.

 Calls per account determine whether a lead should still stay in the company’s record or not.
 This counts the number of calls done to a single lead.